-Thankfully, there’s no shortage of options when it comes to shopping for a new home treadmill, regardless of your needs, budget, or overall fitness level.
-Many brands have turned to streaming training as a programming solution in recent years, and this new service is proving to be a quality alternative to spending time at the gym with a personal trainer.
+And that means there’s no shortage of options when it comes to shopping for a new home treadmill, regardless of your needs, budget, or overall fitness level.
+The major brands are continuing their trend toward streaming training as a programming solution and this new service is proving to be a quality alternative to spending time at the gym with a personal trainer.

 We’re excited to share this year’s best treadmill deals.
 New Year’s treadmill sales make high-powered cardio trainers affordable for more shoppers, and treadmill technology is of course better than ever.
 Device compatibility has become standard at all price levels; wireless data tracking is widely available; and in the New Year’s treadmill sales for this new year you’ll see machines with high-definition touch screens for workout programming and digital entertainment.
 Prefer a simpler “classic” treadmill?
 That’s available at the budget through luxury levels too.
 Read on for New Year’s treadmill shopping overviews for walkers and runners.